TikhonJelvis/RL-book/chapter12/chapter12.md

 Having seen Least-Squares Prediction, the natural question is whether we can extend the Least-Squares (batch with linear function approximation) methodology to solve the Control problem.
 For On-Policy MC and On-Policy TD Control, we take the usual route of Generalized Policy Iteration (GPI) with:

 1. Policy Evaluation as Least-Squares $Q$-Value Prediction.
 Specifically, the $Q$-Value for a policy $\pi$ is approximated as:
-$$Q^{\pi}(s,a) \approxeq Q(s,a;\bm{w}) = \bm{\phi}(s)^T \cdot \bm{w}$$
+$$Q^{\pi}(s,a) \approx Q(s,a;\bm{w}) = \bm{\phi}(s)^T \cdot \bm{w}$$
 with a direct linear-algebraic solve for the linear function approximation weights $\bm{w}$ using batch experiences data generated using policy $\pi$.
 2. $\epsilon$-Greedy Policy Improvement.

 In this section, we focus on Off-Policy Control with Least-Squares TD.
 This algorithm is known as Least-Squares Policy Iteration, abbreviated as LSPI, developed by [Lagoudakis and Parr](https://www.jmlr.org/papers/volume4/lagoudakis03a/lagoudakis03a.pdf).
 LSPI has been an important go-to algorithm in the history of RL Control because of it's simplicity and effectiveness.
-The basic idea of LSPI is that it's Generalized Policy Iteration (GPI) is essentially *Q-Learning with Experience-Replay*, with the key being that instead of doing the usual Q-Learning update after each atomic experience, we do *batch Q-Learning* for the Policy Evaluation phase of GPI.
+The basic idea of LSPI is that it does Generalized Policy Iteration (GPI) in the form of *Q-Learning with Experience-Replay*, with the key being that instead of doing the usual Q-Learning update after each atomic experience, we do *batch Q-Learning* for the Policy Evaluation phase of GPI.
 We spend the rest of this section describing LSPI in detail and then implementing it in Python code.

-The input to LSPI is a fixed finite data set $\mathcal{D}$, consisting of set of $(s,a,r,s')$ atomic experiences, i.e., a set of `rl.markov_decision_process.TransitionStep` objects, and the task of LSPI is to determine the Optimal Q-Value Function (and hence, Optimal Policy) based on this experiences data set $\mathcal{D}$ using an experience-replayed, batch Q-Learning technique described below.
-Assume $\mathcal{D}$ consists of $n$ atomic experiences, indexed as $i = 1, 2, \ldots n$, with the atomic experience $i$ denoted as $(s_i, a_i, r_i, s'_i)$.
+The input to LSPI is a fixed finite data set $\mathcal{D}$, consisting of a set of $(s,a,r,s')$ atomic experiences, i.e., a set of `rl.markov_decision_process.TransitionStep` objects, and the task of LSPI is to determine the Optimal Q-Value Function (and hence, Optimal Policy) based on this experiences data set $\mathcal{D}$ using an experience-replayed, batch Q-Learning technique described below.
+Assume $\mathcal{D}$ consists of $n$ atomic experiences, indexed as $i = 1, 2, \ldots n$, with atomic experience $i$ denoted as $(s_i, a_i, r_i, s'_i)$.

 In LSPI, each iteration of GPI involves access to: